gduverger/multifamily-pro-forma-guide/part2-building-blocks.md

 **Definition**
 Recurring costs to operate the property (taxes, insurance, utilities, payroll, repairs, contract services, management, admin).

-Simple: These are the regular costs to keep the property running: taxes, insurance, utilities, repairs, staff.
+Another way to say it is, These are the regular costs to keep the property running: taxes, insurance, utilities, repairs, staff.
 It’s like the bills a household pays every month to function.

 **Key Terms**
 - **Fixed** vs **variable** expenses (taxes/insurance vs utilities/repairs).